 Welcome to Helpers Of Our Farm (or HOOF for short)!
 We are a nonprofit that strives to dig into the roots of our community by providing hands on learning experiences that connect people to learning through farm animals and our environment.
-The animals of HOOF play a very special role in our education of kindness, science, and animal husbandry as many of them are rescued, adopted, or re-homed with HOOF.
+The animals of HOOF play a very special role in our education of kindness, science, and animal welfare as many of them are rescued, adopted, or re-homed with HOOF.
 Greenlands Farm, the farmland that houses HOOF’s Educational Farm Animal Sanctuary is unique in that it is a sustainable homestead farm where we extend our education to sustainable practices that can be taken home with our guests to apply to their life and others to influence choices for the future of our environment.

 We aim to make an impact that will change the lives of those we teach and change the lives of animals and the course of the health of our environment.
 Our hearts beat strong at HOOF for our goals!

 Our mission is to provide continued care and a sanctuary to farm animals in need, educate children and adults by creating awareness of rescues and their needs.
-By teaching animal science, animal husbandry, and kindness we show how a rescue’s life can be re-purposed for good.
+By teaching animal science, animal welfare, and kindness we show how a rescue’s life can be re-purposed for good.
 HOOF is a platform for the community to learn, grow, and volunteer.

 Maud Kelley, President